cvklein/one-warm-spark/_posts/2025-11-16-AI-Assessment.md

 write Python code that then outputs a paper.
 I bet you can get it to tell you about the Spanish American War.
 Good little trick.
 Good plan.
 You pat yourself on the back.
-And hey, now there's no way for you to know what other assignments are coming up until monday, so you get a few days to relax.\
+And hey, now there's no way for you to know what other assignments are coming up until Monday, so you get a few days to relax.\
 \
 At 11:58, an email comes in from your tutor: you're pregnant?
 From